mietek/halcyon-website/pages/documentation/halcyon-lib/index.md

 ### quote_quietly
 > quiet cmd arg*

-Execute the specified command with its output quoted or omitted, depending on _quiet_ and the exit status of the command.
+Execute the specified command with its output quoted or omitted, depending on the _quiet_ parameter and the exit status of the command.

 When _quiet_ is `0`, output will always be quoted; otherwise, output will only be quoted if the command exits with a non-zero exit status.